swagatmalla/lacn2025/README.md

 of those question-specific dataframes (specified as **current\_question** in the for loop) into a “list,” which is an object capable of containing other objects (like dataframes) within it.
-Now, we have a nice portable object we can manipulation, explore, and use in later analysis.
+Now, we have a nice portable object we can manipulate, explore, and use in later analysis.
 Without this list, we would have to repeat ourselves every time we wanted to extract a single question and analyze it.